CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 algorithms save the naive scan.
 This growth appears roughly linear for the other algorithms, while the runtime stays roughly constant for the naive scan.

+To be more specific, the block size with the lowest runtime and thus the **optimal block size** of the **naive parallel scan is 128**, and for **all others is 256**.
+These values will thus be used to test and retrieve results for the forthcoming topics of discussion.

 In the **Performance Analysis** section below, all data is from the ***Not Power of 2 Array Size*** tests.
 This is because this is the most general test case for analyzing these algorithms, as most often an array will not fit neatly into the CUDA blocks.
 Additionally, there is negligable difference in the runtimes between the power of 2 and non-power of 2 tests.
-This can be seen in Figure XXX below:
+This can be seen in Figure 4 below:

 ![](images/figures/graph_pow2.png)
-*Figure XXX: Demonstrating runtime comparison between tests on arrays with power of 2 size and not.*
+*Figure 4: Demonstrating runtime comparison between tests on arrays with power of 2 size and not.*

 ## Performance Analysis